DappDevs/presentations/content/how-to-dappdev.md

 Of course, because of these reasons, being a dapp dev is currently extremely lucrative, and will remain a good career option in the near term.
-If and when the "Crypto Bubble Pops" the skills you learn will not only make you very valuable as developers in this new paradigm, but will also make you better engineers and more seasoned entrepeneurs in the long run.
+If and when the "Crypto Bubble Pops" the skills you learn will not only make you very valuable as developers in this new paradigm, but will also make you better engineers and more seasoned entrepreneurs in the long run.

 Lastly, I think one of the coolest aspects of being a DappDev is flexibility.
 Because of how in-demand you are, you can really pick and choose what projects matter to